john-kheir/ovcdoc_public/Testing/StressTesting/bootstrap.md

   ```
   ssh $ip-address-of-master-cloud-space$ -l root -A -p 2202 -i /opt/code/git/openvcloudEnvironments/poc/keys/git_root
   ```
-- On ovc_git lookup the ip address (instance.ip) of any (here i.e. node 1) of the CPU nodes in `service.hrd` of `/opt/code/git/openvcloudEnvironments/$name-of-your-env$/services/jumpscale__node.ssh__be-conv-2-01`
+- On ovc_git lookup the ip address (instance.ip) of any of the CPU nodes (for instance node 1 in this example) in `service.hrd` of `/opt/code/git/openvcloudEnvironments/$name-of-your-env$/services/jumpscale__node.ssh__be-conv-2-01`
-- From ovc_git connect over ssh, include the -A option:
+- From ovc_git connect over ssh, use the -A option:
   ```
   ssh $ip-address-of-the-cpu-node$ -A
   ```